keboola/connection-docs/components/extractors/other/generic/generic.md

 [Configuration Map](https://developers.keboola.com/extend/generic-extractor/map/).

 ## Template Mode
-Generic extractor is used as the base for many extractors.
-These components allows you to select pre-defined configurations -- templates -- without the need to configure Generic extractor manually.
+Generic Extractor is used as the base for many extractors.
+These components allow you to select pre-defined configurations -- templates -- without the need to configure Generic extractor manually.

 {: .image-popup}
 ![Generic Extractor - template](/components/extractors/other/generic/generic-1.png)

-These components can be heavily customized simply be using the **Switch to JSON editor** button.
+The components can be heavily customized simply by using the **Switch to JSON editor** button.
-If you select the template and want to specify more details using the advanced mode, don’t forget to click Save first.
+If you select the template and want to specify more details using the advanced mode, don’t forget to click **Save** first.
 The code will be pre-filled for you based on that template.

 {: .image-popup}
 ![Generic Extractor - template](/components/extractors/other/generic/generic-2.png)

 When finished editing, save the configuration.
-You can also always switch back to templates, but you'll lose your customizations.
+You can also always switch back to the templates, but you'll lose your customizations.